hall-lab/speedseq/README.md

 Configure the paths to the SpeedSeq dependencies by modifying the [speedseq.config](bin/speedseq.config) file.
 The [speedseq.config](bin/speedseq.config) file should reside in the same directory as the SpeedSeq executable.
 By default, SpeedSeq attempts to source the dependencies from the $PATH.

-Note that the optional component CNVnator cannot be automatically installed (see the CNVnator manual install instructions).
+Note that the optional component CNVnator cannot be automatically installed (see the [CNVnator installation instructions](#cnvnator)).
+SpeedSeq uses a multi-threaded implementation of CNVnator v0.3, which can be for in [src/cnvnator](src/cnvnator)

 ###Manual installation